IELTS exam result

 - You can have copies of your Test Report automatically sent to five institutions free of charge.
 In case if you want to send it for more colleges/universities you will have to pay extra fees.

-- There's no minimum passing marks in IELTS exam.
+- There are no minimum passing marks in IELTS exam.
 All scores are awarded in 9-band scale (from 1, the lowest, to 9, the highest).
-Universities/colleges or immigration agencies can have their min. requirement like 5.5/6 etc.
+Universities/colleges or immigration agencies may have their minimum requirement like 5.5/6 etc.